-The LT Dan Band is a program of the Foundation and your donations will help us bring these much-needed morale-boosting events to our military hospitals throughout the year and help us provide entertainment to military bases across the US and the world.
-Keep an eye open here on the band website for shows that are open to the public and please come see us if we are in your area.
+The LT Dan Band is a program of the Gary Sinise Foundation and your donations will help us provide so many needed services to our veterans, first responders and their families, including bringing these much-needed morale-boosting events to our military hospitals throughout the year and help us provide entertainment to military bases across the US and the world.
+Keep an eye open here on the band website for shows that are open to the public and please come see us if we are in your area, hopefully later this year.

 Personally, I have made it my mission to do what I can to draw attention to our military and first-responder communities, and to make sure they know they are remembered and appreciated.
 Whether through performing with the band, supporting a military charity or visiting the war zones and hospitals to shake some hands and take some pictures, all of it helps them know that there are people out there who are aware of, and appreciate, their sacrifices, and who understand the importance of keeping our military families strong in difficult times.
 It is important to remember that these defenders are volunteers.
-There is no draft.
-Military service is something that we all have a choice to do or not to do, and I am grateful that there are Americans who have made the choice to serve, especially in such dangerous and uncertain times.
+Service is something that we all have a choice to do, or not to do, and I am grateful that there are Americans who have made the choice to serve, especially in such dangerous and uncertain times.
 What would we do if no one wanted to defend this great country?
-I like to say thank you to our defenders and their families and suggest that if you see someone in uniform, just know that taking the time to thank them will mean a lot.
+I like to say thank you to our defenders and their families and suggest that if you see someone in uniform, military personnel, a police officer, a fire fighter, an EMT, just know that taking the time to thank them will mean a lot.
 They don't ask for much at all.
 They are just doing what they signed up to do, but that little gesture of gratitude from a stranger will make their day.

 All the best,